mikeroyal/Unreal-Engine-Guide/README.md

 [Unreal Engine's VCam system](https://docs.unrealengine.com/5.2/en-US/virtual-cameras-in-unreal-engine/) is a Cine Camera in Unreal Engine that uses a modular component system to manipulate camera data and output the final results to a variety of external output devices.
 In addition, the Virtual Camera system provides its functionality while in the editor and during Play In Editor (PIE) or Standalone Game mode.

+[PolyEd (PolyGroup Edit)](https://docs.unrealengine.com/5.2/en-US/polymodel-category-in-unreal-engine/#polygroupedit) is a tool that includes a suite of operations for editing a mesh with PolyGroups.
+Common operations such as Extrude, Bevel, Weld, and Bridge are available.
+Also included are operations that only work with structured PolyGroups, such as Insert Edge Loop and edge loop/ring selection.

+[PolyDef](https://docs.unrealengine.com/5.2/en-US/polymodel-category-in-unreal-engine/#polygroupdeformation) is a tool that dynamically alters the shape of a mesh through its PolyGroups.
+Deformation is an efficient way to reshape a mesh quickly and create organic geometry.

 [nDisplay](https://docs.unrealengine.com/5.2/en-US/ndisplay-overview-for-unreal-engine/) is a tool in Unreal Engine that describes how multiple computers work together in an nDisplay rendering network.

 [Unreal Engine Marketplace](https://unrealengine.com/marketplace/en-US/store) is Unreal Engine's Store that has a library Of Textures, Models, Animations, Tutorials, and More for creating amazing 3D projects and games.